SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 expansion and protects the seals.

-PORTABLE GREY WATER TANK (2022-04-30) - I sail Panache on a large prairie lake that is fed by snow melt, rain and a few tiny creeks.
-Once the water exceeds the height of the weir, the excess flows over to contend with the beaver dams downstream.
+PORTABLE GREY WATER TANK (2022-04-30) - I sail Panache on a large lake that is fed by snow melt, rain and a few tiny creeks.
+Typical of a prairie lake.
+Once the water exceeds the height of the weir, the excess flows over to be blocked by the beaver dams downstream.
 This results in little flushing action so extra precaution must be taken to preserve the health of the lake.
-When I'm boating on such an ecologically sensitive lake it is prudent to contain grey water.
+When boating on such ecologically sensitive water it is prudent to contain grey water.
 Besides, the fish and other critters don't like it if you dump stuff in their "living room" any more than them dumping stuff in your living room.
 If you are in doubt, consider the following statement by the US Environmental Protection Agency; "Grey water is rife with microorganisms originating from food and the human body.
 The US Environmental Protection Agency has found that in some instances grey water has higher concentrations of fecal coliform than domestic sewage, which is associated with the pathogens that cause salmonella, typhoid, cholera and dysentery.
 Noroviruses, rotaviruses, and adenoviruses (pathogens responsible for fevers, coughs, sore throats, diarrhea, vomiting and pink eye) are also present in grey water.
 Exposure can occur through activities like swimming or consuming contaminated shellfish."
 US EPA.
-Over the years I have dumped very little grey water in the lake since Panache's fresh water tank holds only 10 Imp gallons.
-For example, in 2000 I moved the rigid drinking water tank to the V-berth to offset my weight in the cockpit to sail faster.
-Ever since then I've been reluctant to loose any of that portable, go fast "ballast."
-For this reason I carry my day's supply of drinking water in a reusable water bottle.
-But if Panache's effluent is added to that of other boaters anchored near by, the combined volume obviously exacerbates the pollution, especially when accumulated over time.
-A harmful component of the effluent is phosphate from dish soap that accelerates vegetation growth.
-A lot of soap that is labelled as "environmentally friendly" is simply lip service to sell the product.
-In reality it is only somewhat less severe.
-For all these reasons it is prudent to install a grey water holding tank and dump the effluent into a shore based facility where it can break down.
-So, how to store grey water in an SJ23?
-DECISIONS, DECISIONS (Design Criteria) - I found a grey water tank installation to be ridiculously complex due to the many variables involved: the size & shape of the container that must fit, that it must be water & gas tight, the plumbing fittings must be mechanically secure & align to the tubes, the water must flow on a continuous downward slope, the container must be secure, and above all, it has to be convenient to remove without spilling the content.
-Just a few simple things really!
-Hence the following research information.

-PANACHE INSTALLATION - The installation on Panache uses a 10L gas jug resting on a (16 x 8)" wood shelf under the port settee.
+INSTALLATION on PANACHE - The installation on Panache uses a 10L gas jug resting on a (16 x 8)" wood shelf under the port settee.
 The shelf is equipped with a full length foot at the low side to raise it to horizontal over the sloped hull.
 It has a fiddle on the outboard side to keep the jug on the shelf.
 And finally it is saturated in epoxy to protect the wood.
 The gas jug rests on its narrow side for minimal fluid slosh and is secured with a 2" wide Velcro strap to ensure it stays put during a 600 heel.
 With the top mounted fittings released from the hoses the full jug can be slid aft and lifted out the settee hole without spilling a drop.
 Any spillage after first use will determine if a catch tray is required.

-HOW FULL IS THE JUG? - The fluid level would be easy to see if this were a translucent jug.
+HOW FULL IS THE JUG? - The fluid level would be easy to see if this were translucent.
 Problem is, many translucent jugs are designed for drinking water and will pass sewage odour.
-This is disgusting for this application, not to mention a waste of time to install the wrong type of jug.
+This is disgusting for this application, not to mention a waste of time to install the wrong type.
 A person could keep track of how much water goes down the drain but that is easier said than done.
 What does work is to shine a bright flashlight to the side of the jug and look at the fluid level on an opposite or side wall.
 This works well even with clear water.
 The prospect of having a full tank with standing water in the drain tube is not to be taken lightly.
 Consider that it will be impossible to release the fill fitting without spilling the content.
 So draw a fill line on the jug with a permanent marker and empty accordingly.
 PS - It's probably wise to label this jug and the spare one so you don't take them

 to the gas pump!
 Damn that would be embarrassing. |